The Boys from Baghdad High: Synopsis

 The film brings together the video diaries recorded by four friends and students at the Tariq bin Ziad High School for Boys in Zayouna, a mixed-race, middle-class area in the Karrada suburb of Baghdad, Iraq.
 Entering their final year in 2006, each has high expectations for the year ahead and hope to graduate so they can have a chance to attend university.
 At the same time, the boys must also deal with the increasing sectarian violence that is starting to extend into Karrada.
 They face the threats of roadside bombings, the hassles of security checkpoints on their way to school, frequent curfews, the constant presence of American Apache helicopters overhead, and the deterioration of their neighbourhood which becomes rife with assassinations, muggings and kidnappings.
 Many of their fellow students, unmotivated and academically underperforming, are absent from school.

-Ali Shadman is one of the few Kurdish people remaining in Baghdad.
+Ali Shadman (Ali Nadhaif) is one of the few Kurdish people remaining in Baghdad.
 His family are struggling financially and resort to siphoning petrol from their car to run their back-up generator when the power grid fails.
 When the generator breaks down one night, Ali begins to wonder why he is fixing it against a backdrop of gunfire, instead of studying in peace.
 Another night, he reports the neighbourhood's news but explains there is nothing to speak of other than the usual explosions, violence, and death.
 Anmar Refat, a Syriac Christian, tries to remain philosophical and hopes that armed gangs will not attack the school.
 His family, however, are more nervous about any nearby gunfire, as their Christian beliefs increase the threat to their lives if anyone were to find out about them.
 Anmar has a girlfriend, whom he can contact only via his mobile phone, but he has not heard from her in several days, leaving him worried about whether she has found another boyfriend, or has been hurt in the violence.
 Hayder Khalid, a Shia Muslim, hopes to become a famous singer-songwriter.
 He frequently downloads music videos of English-language pop music so he can learn popular English songs and dance moves.
 Mohammad Raed, a Sunni Muslim, is the class clown at school, who prefers playing sports and fooling around with his friends to studying.
 Unaware of his behaviour at school, his mother believes he is hard-working, self-sufficient and mature, and believes he will graduate and go to university.